Orion constellation is one of the brightest and best known constellations in the night sky. It lies on the celestial equator.

 Phi Orionis refers to two star systems in Orion, Phi-1 Orionis and Phi-2 Orionis, separated by 0.71° degrees.
 Phi-1 Orionis is a double star approximately 1,000 light years distant.
 The main component is a main sequence star belonging to the spectral type B0, with an apparent magnitude of 4.39.

 Phi-2 Orionis is a K0 class giant approximately 115 light years distant.
-It has an apparent visual magnitude of 4.09.
+It has an apparent magnitude of 4.09.

 π Orionis (Pi Orionis)